sharocko/help.codecademy.com/proposed/python/how-can-i-use-python-on-my-local-machine.md

   1. Open a [text editor][2] of your choice.
 Microsoft Word is not a text editor.
   2. Write your script.
-  3. Save your script with a `.py` extension.
+  3. Save your script as a plain text file with a `.py` extension.
   4. Open up a terminal or command prompt and locate your script.
   5. Type `python <your-script>.py` (Python2) or `python3 <your-script>.py` (Python3) to run your script.